Close Menu

 Property taxes are usually paid by the landlord in a gross lease and by the tenant in a triple net lease.
 Building insurance is usually paid by the landlord in a gross lease and passed through to the tenant in an NNN lease.
 CAM is usually included in gross rent under a gross lease, but paid separately by the tenant under a triple net lease.
 Utilities may be included, separately metered, or partly shared, depending on the property.

+HVAC maintenance can be tricky.
+Some leases make the tenant maintain the system serving their space, while others keep replacement obligations with the landlord.
 Structural repairs are one of the most important items to review.
 Roof, foundation, exterior walls, and major building systems should be clearly assigned.
 A lease may be called NNN, but that doesn’t automatically mean the tenant pays for every structural issue.

 Cost Calculator: Real Total Occupancy Cost